 4. Boston Terrier

 These dogs typically only need a walk or two a day.
-They are smaller dogs, so short walks are usually all that is required.
+They are small dogs, so short walks are usually all that is required.
 Care should be taken in warm weather, as they are somewhat prone to overheating.

 5. Shih Tzu